EmHain8/QGIS-Cartography-ICCB/docs/part1-styling-data.md

 > - For the color, select the same color as the outline - this should be on the palette
 > - Click on the next tab and add in Multiple lines based on spacing
 > - Add a `Text Buffer` of 0.7
-> - Use the color picker to select a dark color from the aerial
+> - Select a dark color form the `Project colors` palette